 Looking deep into his brother's blue eyes, Mordecai stroked a finger across Lucifer's brow, right over the glowing star.
-“I know different now as you will soon learn.”
+"I know different now as you shall soon learn."

-Lucifer's face grew hard and he laughed.
-“Learn?
-I know all.”
+Lucifer's face grew hard, and then he laughed.
+"Learn?
+I know all."
 His eyes traveled over Mordecai's face.
 Disgust clear in his expression.
-“You're a fool if you think you can stop me.
-You know as well as I an angel can not kill another angel.”
+"You're a fool if you think you can stop me.
+You know as well as I an angel can not kill another angel."

 Comprehension dawned on Lucifer's face as Mordecai pulled back his hand.
 White light, blinding in its intensity, enveloped the chamber.

 Lucifer stumbled, sagged to his knees, clutching his chest.
 "No, you can't do this."

 Raw hatred and rage consumed Mordecai, torturing his mind.
 The hand, clasped around Lucifer's grace, burned.
 White-hot pain scorched his flesh.